rpgarner/u2_lesson_react_mapping_components/README.md

 export default Greet
 ```

 Functional components focus on the UI and don't have their own state.
 The value returned from the function only depends on the `values passed` as a parameter also known as `props`.
 The function will return the same result when passed the same props.
 Functional components also do not use setState, lifecycle methods, or *this*.
 Functional components are also "pure functions" meaning they do not have side effects.
-You might also notice that they are much easier to write, making them a great choice when building components that simply display data from `props`.

 ___
 ### Nesting Components